Skip to Content

 Flamingos’ Unique Feeding Habits

-Their diet of algae and small crustaceans gives them that iconic pink hue.
+Their diet consists of algae and small crustaceans, giving them a pink hue.

 Birds’ Mating and Reproduction